Medicare Fraud & Medicaid Fraud – Learn About the Compensation that May Be Payable for Reporting Fraud Against the US Government

 Stark and Other Federal Laws

 Additionally, there are other federal laws, such as the Stark law, which prohibit fraud.
 Stark laws generally prohibit physicians from prescribing treatments and services from other providers where the physician will receive a kickback or other compensation as the result of such prescription.
 In addition to these prescriptions (which may even be for legitimate services), physicians may also attempt to benefit financially from the enormous drug problem in the US by prescribing drugs (such as Oxycontin) to patients who do not need these drugs.
-The patients then will re-sell these drugs on the streets, and pay the physician a kickback for writing the prescription.
+The patients then will re-sell these drugs on the streets and pay the physician a kickback for writing the prescription.
+As a Medicare fraud law firm, I help expose these and other types of healthcare fraud against the government.

-Call Today for a Free Consultation to Learn How a Case for Medicare & Medicaid Fraud May be Brought, and the Compensation to Which You May be Entitled
+Call Today for a Free Consultation to Learn How a Case for Healthcare Fraud May be Brought, and the Compensation to Which You May be Entitled

 The foregoing are only some examples of Medicare and Medicaid fraud.
 Many other schemes are actively being practiced.